Dear Johnny Weir,

 You say that you want to bring an “artistic style” to the Olympics, stating that “everyone can do jumps.”
 But, as past Olympic champions have shown us, style isn’t everything.
 In addition to skill, you must also have a sense of decorum in order to bring home the gold.
 And projecting a conscientious view of the planet’s animals is a starting point.

 While you may believe that wearing fur is a “personal choice,” kindly know that the animals you wear had no such choice.
 The fur doesn’t magically slide off these beautiful beings.
 Their nightmare begins in the cramped cages they spend their lives in, where they are forced to lay in their own feces, and ends with first cut in their anuses.
 Or maybe some animals you wear were caught in leghold traps, and struggled in vain to gnaw off their legs?
-Either way, there is nothing glamorous or pretty about cruelty they endured.
-And, it can't be morally justified either.
+Either way, there is nothing glamorous or pretty about the cruelty they endured.
+And it can’t be morally justified either.

 Friends of Animals urges you, for the sake of humanity, your Olympic ambitions and the hopes of all Americans this winter, to stop wearing the skins of animals.
 Instead, wow the judges with amazing performances.
 In the end, nobody cares what a figure skater wears.
 You will only be judged on your performance and the strength of your character.